zehodotcom/zehodotcom/README.md

 ## 🚀 About Me

 I'm an enthusiastic cybersecurity student with a passion for Python and a keen interest in data protection.
-Currently, I'm developing an application to encrypt and decrypt images, which reflects my commitment to enhancing data security and privacy.
-My studies in cybersecurity have equipped me with a solid foundation in protecting systems and information from threats, and I'm eager to apply these skills in real-world scenarios.

 - 🌟 **Languages and Tools:** Python, Git, TypeScript, Java, SQL, HTML, CSS
 - 🌱 **Currently Learning:** Bash, Cybersecurity
 - 📫 **Connect with Me:**  [Email](mailto:qulr4p4s@anonaddy.me)